-This paper compares various methods to instrument commodity operating systems with services and handlers that are tailored to the needs of real-time applications.
-We compare methods to deploy service extensions at both kernel- and user-level, using our SafeX and user-level sandboxing (ULS) schemes, respectively.
-Both approaches enable applications to deploy services in a manner that does not require explicit scheduling and context-switching between process-private address spaces, thereby ensuring bounded dispatch latencies and finer-grained resource management.
-SafeX relies on a combination of type-safe language and run-time support to enforce memory, CPU and I/O-space protection of untrusted application-specific services within the address space of the trusted kernel.
-This enables users to deploy "first class" services having the same capabilities as core kernel services, with the exception that the kernel may revoke access rights on any services abusing their privileges.
-Such an approach prevents e.g., an application-specific service from running for unbounded amounts of time and/or altering its resource usage beyond that allowed by the kernel.
+This article compares various methods to instrument commodity operating systems with services and handlers that are tailored to the needs of real-time applications.
+We compare methods to deploy service extensions at both the kernel and user levels, using our SafeX and user-level sandboxing (ULS) schemes, respectively.
+Both approaches enable applications to deploy services in a manner that does not require explicit scheduling and context switching between process-private address spaces, thereby ensuring bounded dispatch latencies and finer-grained resource management.
+SafeX relies on a combination of type-safe language and runtime support to enforce memory, CPU, and I/O-space protection of untrusted application-specific services within the address space of the trusted kernel.
+This enables users to deploy "first-class" services having the same capabilities as core kernel services, with the exception that the kernel may revoke access rights on any services abusing their privileges.
+Such an approach prevents, for example, an application-specific service from running for unbounded amounts of time and/or altering its resource usage beyond that allowed by the kernel.
 However, SafeX places restrictions on how extensions operate within the kernel by preventing them from disabling interrupts and accessing kernel symbols outside those within a defined API.

-To alleviate the potential problems associated with application-specific services executing in the trusted kernel address space, our ULS approach allows first-class services to execute in a sandbox environment isolated by hardwarelevel (i.e., page-based) protection from the kernel.
-This imposes only minimal additional overheads over those associated with SafeX when dispatching application-services.
+To alleviate the potential problems associated with application-specific services executing in the trusted kernel address space, our ULS approach allows first-class services to execute in a sandbox environment isolated by hardware-level (i.e., page-based) protection from the kernel.
+This imposes only minimal additional overheads over those associated with SafeX when dispatching application services.
 Specifically, ULS requires an upcall into a sandboxed memory region as well as a TLB flush of a single page entry.
-Such a cost is minimal and bounded compared to the overheads of otherwise scheduling and context-switching between user-level process address spaces.
+Such a cost is minimal and bounded compared to the overheads of otherwise scheduling and context switching between user-level process address spaces.

-Experimental results show that ULS and SafeX incur similar performance penalties and benefits for an example service extension that adaptively manages CPU usage amongst competing processes in specific windows of real-time.
+Experimental results show that ULS and SafeX incur similar performance penalties and benefits for an example service extension that adaptively manages CPU usage among competing processes in specific windows of real time.
 Both approaches yield lower service violations than alternative user-level methods of application-level resource monitoring and management.
-Given this observation, we feel ULS is preferred over SafeX as the first step towards supporting application-specific real-time services on commodity OSes.
-ULS requires no special hardware support other than page-based hardware protection and timer interrupt support to control bounds on CPU usage by application-specific services.
+Given this observation, we feel ULS is preferred over SafeX as the first step toward supporting application-specific real-time services on commodity OSes.
+As evidence of the potential capabilities of ULS, we have implemented a user-space networking stack that avoids data copying via the kernel and allows packet processing to take place in the context of a kernel bottom half without explicit process scheduling, thereby increasing data throughput and reducing jitter.
+ULS requires no special hardware support other than page-based hardware protection and timer interrupt support to ensure predictable and low-latency execution of application-specific services.